-Event 5: David Spares Saul's Life.
-(Chapters 24 and 26)
+Event 5: David Spares Saul's Life (Chapters 24 and 26)

 Even though Saul carried on a relentless mission to search out and destroy David, David would not kill his deadly enemy, even when he has opportunity.
 In chapter 24 David was close enough to plunge a dagger into Saul's heart.
 Instead, he just cut off the corner of his robe to prove he had been there.
 In chapter 26 David stood at the side of a sleeping Saul with Saul's own spear stuck in the ground beside his head.
 Instead of killing him he took the spear and left.

-Why did David pass up his opportunities to be rid of a man who had vowed to kill him? (v.
-6)--"Far be it from me because of the Lord that I should do this thing to my lord, the Lord 's anointed, to stretch out my hand against him since he is the Lord 's anointed."
+Why did David pass up his opportunities to be rid of a man who had vowed to kill him?

+6So he said to his men, "Far be it from me because of the LORD that I should do this thing to my lord, the LORD'S anointed, to stretch out my hand against him, since he is the LORD'S anointed."
+1 Sam 24:6

 In fact David felt guilty about cutting the robe and taking the spear.
 Why?
 Because, he had embarrassed his king.